From closed shells to open shells: Coupled-cluster calculations of atomic nuclei: Results

 Coupled-cluster computations are performed on top of a deformed mean-field state while BCC calculations rely on a spherical HFB state, both employing the singles and doubles truncation level.
 The corresponding results are denoted as \defCCSD{} and \bogCCSD{}, respectively.
 For EOM calculations, we perform a spherical CCSD computation based on the closed-shell reference from spherical Hartree-Fock and then include up to 3p-1h (1p-3h) configurations in the excitation operators in 2PA (2PR) open-shell nuclei~\cite{Marino2025,Jansen2013}.
 This is denoted as 2PA-EOM (2PR-EOM).

 In the following, theoretical uncertainties are assigned to ground-state energies based on the residual model-space dependence of the results and the truncation of the many-body expansion.
 These are shown as gray bands in Figs.~\ref{fig:calciumenergies},~\ref{fig:nickelenergies},~and \ref{fig:detailed}.
 Doing so, a conservative 2\% symmetric error bar is attributed to the correlation energy due to the truncation of the model-space~\cite{Tichai2024}.
 The uncertainty arising from omitted triple excitations materializes in an asymmetric band corresponding to a lowering of the CC energies.
 The magnitude of the band is equal to 10\% of the \bogCCSD{} correlation energy and is centered on the mean of the \bogCCSD{} and \defCCSD{} calculations.
 As shown in Ref.~\cite{Marino2025}, this turns out to be a reasonable estimate for the many-body uncertainty also for 2PA-EOM (2PR-EOM) energies when including triples in the closed-shell reference while keeping the EOM truncation scheme at the level of 3p-1h (1p-3h) excitations.
+We note that the uncertainty from the interaction is not accounted for in our theoretical error bands.